10 Weeks to 10K

 The most daunting thing about starting anything new is getting the feeling that you are out of your depth; in unfamiliar territory and out of your comfort zone.
 Our 10 Weeks To 10K challenge is the perfect training programme for those who want to start running but are unsure how to begin.

-Dame Jessica Ennis-Hill is championing the 10 Weeks to 10K challenge in 2018.
+Dame Jessica Ennis-Hill is championing the 10 Weeks to 10K challenge.

 If the Vitality London 10,000 is your first 10K race, you might be feeling this way.
 It’s ok to have a few questions and doubts.
 We don’t start something new and challenging by being amazing at it – it takes time!
 We get there in our own way, at our own pace and with a few ups and downs along the way.

 Being a successful runner doesn’t mean running faster than anyone else.
 It means being able to walk, run-walk or run at your own pace, with confidence, balance, rhythm, posture, regularity and a smile.
 If you’re focused on the process of getting ready for your 10K – rather than the outcome of it – then your experience, insight and fun along the way will be awesome.

 A common problem with new runners is thinking that they have to leave their front door and sprint as fast as they can.
 By the time they reach the end of the road they are folded over with their hands on their hips and out of breath, with their muscles screaming and cursing themselves, saying “It’s no good, I can’t do this running”.

 Runners who start out like this tend to give up and drag themselves home, exhausted and dejected.

 But, here’s the magical thing about running: the more you do the easier it gets!
 The best running pace to start with is one where you can chat very comfortably with a friend.
 Initially, even this may sound a daunting prospect as your early attempts may leave you breathless.